nishanths/scrobble/doc/content/guide/src/index.md

 The term 'scrobbling' refers to uploading the music you listen to, to an online feed.

-Scrobble's macOS app can scrobble what your listen to.
+Scrobble's macOS app can scrobble what you listen to.
 Your listening history can then be seen by you, and optionally others, on the Scrobble website.

 # How do I sign up?